VEuPathDB/liftoff-transfer-annotations/README.md

 ### `gff-phase-finder.py`
 Calculates GFF phase information for CDS which lack it.
 This was made for liftoff gff outputs which lack this information.
 NOTE!
 GFF phase is not the same as reading frame!
 Please see the [Sequence Ontology documentation](https://github.com/The-Sequence-Ontology/Specifications/blob/master/gff3.md)

+*This script is relatively slow and does not deal with instances where the start phase is not 0.
+I have since found a better piece of code to do this: [AGAT](https://agat.readthedocs.io/en/latest/tools/agat_sp_fix_cds_phases.html)*

 **Usage:**
 ```